 Josée Charbonneau completed her studies from the Cégep du Vieux Montréal in 1976 with a Degree in Graphic Design.
 In 2007, she became a full member of the Atelier Circulaire printmaking collective.
-Her main aspiration lies in the transposition of the figurative representation to images imbued with colourism and non-symbolic compositions.
+Her main aspiration lies in the transposition of the figurative representation to printed images.